maplelabs/CloudMax/README.md

 This mode requires valid client certificates to be configured.
 It is a local integration-test option, not production deployment guidance.
 Stop it with `make full-stack-mtls down`.

-For MCP-specific configuration and troubleshooting, see [the diagnostic MCP server guide](./diagnostics/mcp-server/README.md).
-The [system architecture overview](./diagnostics/mcp-server/README.md#system-architecture) is also available there.
-Booking-specific diagnostics are documented separately under [demos/booking-demo](./demos/booking-demo/README.md).
+For MCP-specific configuration and troubleshooting, see the [Diagnostic MCP Server documentation](#diagnostic-mcp-server).

 ## Database Migrations